sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Hash
 ----------------------------------------

-Below is a sample workflow which contains Hash processor in Fire Insights.
+Below is a sample workflow which contains Hash processor in Sparkflows.
 It demonstrates usage of Hash node to compute Hash value for each row by application of selected algorithm on columns selected.

 It does the following processing of data: